Intervention for Addiction – What You Need to Know

 An intervention presents your loved one with a structured opportunity to make changes before things get even worse, and it can motivate him or her to seek or accept help.

 Interventionist?
-Maybe that’s You!
+Maybe that’s You

-The interventionist is the individual who helps identify the appropriate people in the life of a person who is experiencing substance use, mental or behavioral health problems that will become an influential part of a recovery team.
+The interventionist is the individual who helps identify the appropriate people in the life of a person who is experiencing substance use, and mental or behavioral health problems that will become an influential part of a recovery team.
 The team will enable their person and family to accept treatment and recovery.
-The interventionist supports, educates, provides guidance, direction and training, as well as the facilitation of the intervention and aftercare.
+The interventionist supports, educates, and provides guidance, direction and training, as well as facilitation of the intervention and aftercare.
 An interventionist is a helpful tool for an individual, family members, colleague or friend who is resistant to addressing his or her problem.

 Signs it’s Time for an Intervention for Addiction